 Some cases require greater speed than others.
 The nature and importance of the issues at stake may, in certain instances, demand special diligence from judicial authorities.
 The importance of the case for the claimant means that certain cases, known as priority cases (European Court, Ruiz-Mateos v.
-Spain judgment of June 23, 1993), require special promptness.
+Spain, 1993), require special promptness.
 The latter is beneficial not only for the claimant but also, in some cases, for society as a whole due to its potential social and economic impact (European Court, Ruiz-Mateos v.
-Spain judgment of June 23, 1993).
-For example, in cases concerning alimony, personal status, and legal capacity, the stakes for the claimant is a relevant criterion.
-Special diligence is also due to the potential consequences of excessive delays, particularly the right for respect for family life (Strasbourg judgment, Laino v.
-Italy, February 18, 1999).
+Spain, 1993).
+For example, in cases concerning alimony, personal status, and legal capacity, the stakes for the claimant are a relevant criterion.
+Special diligence is also due to the potential consequences of excessive delays, particularly the right to respect for family life (Strasbourg judgment, Laino v.
+Italy, 1999).